remeh/mehstation/README.md

 ## Features

   * Clean and beautiful interface
+  * Two kind of view, configurable per platform:
-  * Display screenshots, play videos, show description of executables
+    * Games view displaying screenshots, playing videos and showing description of executables
+    * App mode focused on starting traditional apps (VLC, Firefox, Steam, etc.).
+Also more suitable for Raspberry Pi.
-  * Multi-platform: Linux, Windows.
+  * Multi-platform: Linux, Windows, (not tested on Mac yet).
-  * Easy configuration with mehstation-config
+  * Easy configuration with the dedicated app : mehstation-config
   * Automatic scraping of games resources
   * Import configuration from EmulationStation
   * Automatic detection and visual mapping of gamepads.